 Suspicious?
 Yes, but I couldn’t find any staff members to ask.
-Quite frankly I don’t believe her and I think this is another example of how Thai culture abuses animals for human entertainment.
+Quite frankly I don’t believe her and I think this is an example of how Thai culture potentially abuses animals for human entertainment.

 The handling demonstration was fascinating and it’s great to know that many snakes are an essential element for our lands however I feel it’s unnecessary and cruel to provoke them for human engagement or enjoyment.